audioxide/data/data/posts/20170809-reviews-michael-jackson-bad.md

   that was true for a lot of people.
 There’s a gimmickry to Bad which doesn’t always sit right.
 week: 110
+blurb: Following an album on the sheer scale of Thriller is no easy task, even for the King of Pop.
+It took Michael Jackson five years to follow up the greatest selling album of all time, and despite showing drastic signs of age, I'd say he gave it a damn good go with Bad.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p>Following an album on the sheer scale of